 The data-sharing plan for this study is comprehensive and considers ethical and legal standards.
 Following the Research Data Management policy, the data will be made openly available with as few restrictions as possible.
 However, there are necessary constraints on data availability, including the protection of personal data, intellectual property, commercial interests of project partners, and security concerns.
 Strategies to limit these restrictions may include de-identifying the data, gaining participant consent for data sharing, and gaining copyright permissions.

-The data will be findable through publicly accessible and searchable metadata indexes.
+De-identified data will be findable through publicly accessible and searchable metadata indexes.
 It will be accessible either openly through a public-facing component of the Data Management Plan (DMP) data repository or through a data access request to the Data Management and Access Committee (DMAC), where a Data Sharing Agreement is required.
 Interoperability will be enabled through strict adherence to established data and metadata standards.
 Reuse will be supported through rigorous documentation of the data, including limitations and guidance for reuse.

 Researchers wishing to access the data will not have to wait for the research findings to be accepted for publication or for the 'final research data' prior to data sharing, provided their research questions do not directly overlap with the specific question being addressed in this study.
 Formal collaboration agreements around data sharing will be developed with the data owners who contribute data to the database, setting out the terms and conditions for data reuse.